SimonB97/whisper-word-ts-csv/README.md

 - `model`: The Whisper model to use.
 Options include 'tiny', 'base', 'small', 'medium', and 'large'.
 The default is 'small'.
 - `max_duration`: The maximum duration of the audio file in seconds.
 The default is 600.
 - `rows_out`: The number of rows to print in the output DataFrame for quick inspection.
 The default is 30.
+- `language`: The languag of the audio file.

 ## Contributing